tensorlakeai/indexify/docs/docs/getting_started.md

 1. Structured Extraction from the page
 2. Chunks and Indexes the pages.
+3. Uses GTP-4 or Mistral to answer questions using indexed information(RAG).

 You'll need three different terminals open to complete this tutorial